Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 The API for FHIR migration tool is an [Azure durable function](https://learn.microsoft.com/azure/azure-functions/durable/) application and uses [Azure storage table](https://learn.microsoft.com/azure/storage/tables/table-storage-overview) for capturing and maintaining the status of the export-import operation.

+> **Important**
+>
+> The migration tool is an open-source project.
+It is not a managed service, and it is not part of Microsoft Azure Health Data Services.
+You bear sole responsibility for compliance with local law and for any data you use with this open-source toolkit.
+Please review the information and licensing terms on this GitHub website before using the migration tool.
+>
+>The migration tool GitHub is intended only for use in migrating data.
+It is not intended for use as a medical device or to perform any analysis or any medical function and the performance of the software for such purposes has not been established.
+You bear sole responsibility for any use of this software, including incorporation into any product intended for a medical purpose.
+>
+>As the user, you are responsible for monitoring the progress of the migration and for ensuring that all data has been successfully migrated before decommissioning the source FHIR server.
+You can monitor the progress of the migration and each export and import job through the dashboard.
+More information on the dashboard can be found in the [Monitoring during migration](https://github.com/Azure/apiforfhir-migration-tool/tree/main/FHIR-data-migration-tool-docs#monitoring-during-migration) document.

 ### FHIR Data Migration Tool Overview
 The OSS migration tool is an Azure Durable Function-based tool layered on top of existing FHIR server \$export and \$import functionality to orchestrate one-way migration of FHIR data.
 It continuously migrates new data to give you time to test your new FHIR server with your data, and flexibility to align your cutover with your organization’s existing maintenance windows.